 - Enhancements and workflows: Who implements the design system and how they do it

-Design systems are more than just a UI library—they are the infrastructure your team needs to scale.
+Design systems are more than just a UI library— they are the infrastructure your team needs to scale.
 Having centrally-located and well-defined processes, documentation, and tooling enables your team to ship with more confidence and higher quality.
+Below are steps to create and improve your design system; if you don’t have a current design system and are starting from scratch, focus on creating an inventory/audit/model for the products the system will serve.

 To start, spend time identifying and categorizing patterns within the existing design system.